The book

 The Born rule revisited

 PDT explains why the Born rule works rather than accepting it as a postulate.
 Probability becomes a reflection of coherent phase-space structure.
 Configurations occupying larger coherent phase volumes are realised more often when phase-snap occurs.
-The rule stays experimentally correct and gains a physical grounding in phase geometry.
+The Born rule is retained while being interpreted as an emergent consequence of phase geometry within the PDT framework.

 11. 31